The best plants for the bedroom

 Add a plant to your bedroom to brighten up your room, purify the air and boost your mood!

 As winter feels like its going on forever, I decided to bring a bit nature inside and brighten up our bedroom with a houseplant.
 It’s added a really attractive hint of colour and has definitely boosted my mood.
 I’ve also discovered that certain plants can help purify the air in your bedroom.
+But what are the best bedroom plants?

 Here are the top ten plants for the bedroom that we recommend.